hellobyehellobyehellobae-oss/ABSA-Smartphone-Reviews/cloud_pipeline/llm_processing/aspects_extraction/README.md

-The LLM Processing module is the core transformation step of the pipeline.
 Its purpose is to convert raw text → structured JSON using a deterministic prompt and a consistent output mapping system.

 It does **not** validate, retry, or filter the results — it only produces the initial structured output for each batch.